 - Directed towards solid tumors: enadenotucirev effectively infects tumor cells within primary and metastatic solid tumors.

 The expression of both transgenes encoded in the NG-348 virus is controlled by the endogenous virus major late promoter.
-This restricts expression of the proteins to the surface of cells permissive to virus infection (i.e. tumor cells) and prevents off-target expression in the cells from healthy tissues.
+This restricts expression of the proteins to the surface of cells permissive to virus replication (i.e. tumor cells) and prevents off-target expression in the cells from healthy tissues.
 NG-348 infected tumor cells potently activate both CD4 and CD8 human T-cells, both in vitro and in a human tumor xenograft model.
-By contrast, non-tumor cells exposed to NG-348 do not express the MiTe proteins or activate T-cells.
-Thus, following delivery to tumor tissues of patients, NG-348 oncolytic virus should selectively replicate and express it’s payload of T-cell activating ligands and stimulate T-cells already present in the tumor, as well as those recruited into the tumor in response to the virus infection, to drive effective anti-tumor immunity.
+By contrast, non-tumor cells exposed to NG-348 do not express the membrane integrated T-cell engager proteins or activate T-cells.
+Thus, following delivery to tumor tissues of patients, NG-348 oncolytic virus should selectively replicate and express its payload of T-cell activating ligands and stimulate T-cells already present in the tumor, as well as those recruited into the tumor in response to the virus infection, to drive effective anti-tumor immunity.

 View the AACR 2017 poster on T-SIGn